Professional Counseling for Anxiety, Depression, Trauma, and Marriage Therapy in Texas

 newvision.lizzy@gmail.com

-(737) 238-0307
+(737) 238-0307‬

 Office location 3625 Menchaca Rd Suite 202 Austin TX 78704 in the River Tree Therapy Suite

-Accepts Aetna, United/Oscar/Optum, Friday health plan, Self pay
+Accepts Aetna, United/Oscar/Optum, Lyra EAP, Self pay

 There are moments in life when we feel stressed, hopeless, lost, or overwhelmed.
 Feeling alone in our struggles can be so disheartening, and whether you’ve come to this place because life circumstances have shifted, the day-to-day suddenly feels too strenuous to manage, or you’re hurting in some way, I believe we all have unique strengths that can help us navigate these challenges.
 Seeking support through therapy is one way to foster those strengths, and when we are given a warm, safe, and trusting therapeutic space, we can often find harmony and solutions to these struggles.